coreos/docs/os/booting-with-ipxe.md

   </ul>
   <div class="tab-content coreos-docs-image-table">
     <div class="tab-pane" id="alpha-create">
+      <p>The Alpha channel closely tracks master and is released frequently.
+The newest versions of system libraries and utilities will be available for testing.
+The current version is Container Linux {{site.alpha-channel}}.</p>
       <p>iPXE downloads a boot script from a publicly available URL.
 You will need to host this URL somewhere public and replace the example SSH key with your own.
 You can also run a <a href="https://github.com/kelseyhightower/coreos-ipxe-server">custom iPXE server</a>.</p>
       <pre>
 #!ipxe